devdanzin/cpython_fusil_report/cpython_report.md

 ### 6.2.
 Strategic recommendations

 This fuzzing campaign provides a foundation for future efforts to enhance CPython's robustness and extend fusil's capabilities.
-Ths section presents interesting leads for future work and provides recommendations for improvement.
+This section presents interesting leads for future work and provides recommendations for improvement.

-Building upon fusil's current architecture, several enhancements may improve effectivenes in defect discovery.
-Applying fusil to new execution contexts and targets can uncover different classes of bugs.
-Further enhancing campaign automation, covering aspects from fuzzer deployment and monitoring to hit collection, preliminary triage, and reporting, is also recommended.

-Refining the overall fuzzing process and leveraging community knowledge can lead to greater efficiency and effectiveness.
-For that, engaging with the CPython and broader fuzzing communities to actively solicit input on novel fuzzing techniques or input generation strategies that align with fusil's generative approach will also be valuable.

-The application of fusil should also continue and expand to other Python implementations and C/Rust extensions.
-Its success in finding approximately 20 crashers in PyPy and various issues in C/Rust extensions like Polars, NumPy, and SciPy demonstrates its utility beyond CPython.
+Future work should focus on three strategic areas.
+First, enhancing fuzzer capabilities is critical and involves refining techniques like "deep diving", besides improving automation from testing to reporting.
+Second, broadening the fuzzing scope by applying fusil to new CPython execution contexts like subinterpreters, as well as to other Python implementations and C/Rust extensions where it has already proven effective, will maximize its impact.
+Finally, advancing the fuzzing methodology by engaging with the community for new techniques and performing systematic analysis of campaign effectiveness will ensure long-term efficiency and relevance.

 ### 6.3.
 Suggested fuzzing enhancements